juankysmith/rindus-test/README.md

 Alternatively, you can run command 'docker-compose up' (wich is what make command does).

+A database called rindusdb will be used:

+    psql -h localhost -U postgres
+    create database rindusdb;

 After this, two containers have been created and started:

 ![Alt text](containers.png)